henryh28/coding_practice/misc/Readme.md

 **How to run the application:**
 - Program was written and tested using Python 3.7.3.
 - Program requires only Python standard library and does not require the installation of dependcies.
-- To run the program, type in '''"py report_cards.py"'''.
+- To run the program, type in ```py report_cards.py```.
 Program will display a prompt upon successful program execution
 - The report cards will be written to 'report_cards.txt' in plain text format and saved in the program directory.

 **Program Overview**